industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

     - Priority: P2
     - Estimate: 8
     - Description: Main interface for viewing and managing organization members.
 This block provides a comprehensive view of all organization members with advanced filtering, sorting.
 It includes role management, status updates, and integration with the member addition process.
 The interface should handle large member lists efficiently while maintaining responsive performance.
-    - Consideration: Implement virtual scrolling or pagination with HTMX for large member lists.
+    - Consideration: Implement virtual scrolling or pagination with Datastar for large member lists.
 Use progressive loading to fetch member details only when needed, with proper loading indicators to maintain user experience.
     - Consideration: Cache member data appropriately to reduce server load, but implement proper cache invalidation when member details are updated through any interface.
     - Consideration: Leave the road paved for future work on a bulk member editing and/or deletion process.
     - Subtasks:
       - [ ] Create responsive table/grid view for members
       - [ ] Implement advanced filtering and sorting
-      - [ ] Add virtual scrolling with HTMX
+      - [ ] Add virtual scrolling with Datastar
       - [ ] Implement role management controls
       - [ ] Add member status indicators
       - [ ] Implement data caching strategy